Dake-666/LiHangqi/_pages/about.md

 # 🎖 Honors and Awards

+- *November 2024* Top 10 Honored Student in Chu kochen Honors College

+  Awarded for academic, research and social commitment outstanding, 10 out of 800

 - *2023 - 2024*  Zhejiang Provincial Government Scholarship

   Awarded for academic and innovative outstanding in Zhejiang Province, top 5%